griptape-ai/griptape/README.md

 )
 ```

-If you are running into rate limiting issues with OpenAI, specify a custom number of `max_tokens` in the driver:
+If you are running into `gpt-4` rate limiting issues, specify a custom number of `max_tokens` in the driver:

 ```python
 OpenAiPromptDriver(